drnsmith/drnsmith.github.io/content/projects/Project12/Project12.md

  - Train Loss: 0.7040
  - Test Loss: 0.7047

-ReLU significantly outperforms Sigmoid, with much higher training and test accuracy.
+`ReLU` significantly outperforms `Sigmoid`, with much higher training and test accuracy.
 The test and training loss are closely aligned, indicating good generalisation without overfitting.
-The ReLU activation function avoids gradient saturation, making it better suited for deeper networks and image classification tasks.
+The `ReLU` activation function avoids gradient saturation, making it better suited for deeper networks and image classification tasks.

 ### Understanding Dataset Complexity and Model Architecture
 When it comes to choosing an activation function, the dataset's complexity and the model architecture play a crucial role.
 In our experiment with Fashion MNIST, a dataset of medium complexity, the Sigmoid activation function struggled to deliver high performance.
 The primary reason? **Gradient saturation**.

-Sigmoid compresses input values into a narrow range [0, 1], which can lead to vanishing gradients during backpropagation.
+`Sigmoid` compresses input values into a narrow range [0, 1], which can lead to vanishing gradients during backpropagation.
 This limitation becomes especially noticeable in deeper networks or datasets that require the model to capture subtle variations, such as differentiating between classes like "Shirt" and "Pullover" in Fashion MNIST.

-On the other hand, the ReLU activation function allowed the model to learn and adapt effectively.
-Unlike Sigmoid, ReLU outputs the input directly if it's positive, avoiding gradient saturation and enabling faster learning.
+On the other hand, the `ReLU` activation function allowed the model to learn and adapt effectively.
+Unlike `Sigmoid`, `ReLU` outputs the input directly if it's positive, avoiding gradient saturation and enabling faster learning.
 This ability is especially useful for datasets like Fashion MNIST, where capturing spatial patterns and hierarchical features is essential for classification.

-#### Why Modern Deep Learning Favors ReLU and Lessons Learned
+### Why Modern Deep Learning Favors ReLU and Lessons Learned
-ReLU has become the default choice in modern DL architectures, and for good reasons:
+`ReLU` has become the default choice in modern DL architectures, and for good reasons:

  - *Computational Efficiency*: ReLU involves a simple comparison operation, making it computationally lighter than `Sigmoid` or `Tanh`.
  - *Effective Gradient Flow*: By preserving positive gradients, ReLU avoids the bottleneck of vanishing gradients, enabling deeper networks to train effectively.